Charles III: Early life, family, and education

-In his 1994 authorised biography by Jonathan Dimbleby, Charles's parents were described as physically and emotionally distant, and Philip was blamed for his disregard of Charles's sensitive nature, including forcing him to attend Gordonstoun, where he was bullied.
-Although Charles reportedly described Gordonstoun, noted for its especially rigorous curriculum, as "Colditz in kilts", he later praised the school, stating it had taught him "a great deal about myself and my own abilities and disabilities".
-He said in a 1975 interview he was "glad" he had attended Gordonstoun and that the "toughness of the place" was "much exaggerated".
-In 1966 Charles spent two terms at the Timbertop campus of Geelong Grammar School in Victoria, Australia, during which time he visited Papua New Guinea on a school trip with his history tutor, Michael Collins Persse.
-In 1973 Charles described his time at Timbertop as the most enjoyable part of his whole education.
-Upon his return to Gordonstoun, he emulated his father in becoming head boy, and left in 1967 with six GCE O-levels and two A-levels in history and French, at grades B and C respectively.
-On his education, Charles later remarked, "I didn't enjoy school as much as I might have; but, that was only because I'm happier at home than anywhere else".
+Jonathan Dimbleby's authorised 1994 biography described Elizabeth and Philip as physically and emotionally distant parents, and criticised Philip for disregarding Charles's sensitive nature, including insisting that Charles attend Gordonstoun, where he was bullied.
+Although Charles reportedly referred to the school as "Colditz in kilts", he later praised Gordonstoun for teaching him "a great deal about myself and my own abilities and disabilities".
+In a 1975 interview Charles said he was "glad" to have attended the school and that its "toughness" had been "much exaggerated".

+In 1966, Charles spent two terms at the Timbertop campus of Geelong Grammar School in Victoria, Australia, during which he visited Papua New Guinea on a school trip with his history tutor, Michael Collins Persse.
+Whilst based at Timbertop, he frequently travelled to the main Geelong campus as part of his schooling arrangements, residing in Cuthbertson House, one of the school's boarding houses.
+Charles later described his time at Timbertop as the most enjoyable part of his education.
+On returning to Gordonstoun, he became head boy, and left in 1967 with six GCE O-levels and two A-levels in history and French, at grades B and C respectively.
+Reflecting on his schooling, Charles later remarked that he "didn't enjoy school as much as I might have", adding that he was "happier at home than anywhere else".

-Charles broke royal tradition when he proceeded straight to university after his A-levels, rather than joining the British Armed Forces.
-In October 1967 he was admitted to the University of Cambridge to study archaeology and anthropology for the first part of the Tripos as a student of Trinity College, Cambridge.
-He subsequently switched to history for the second part.
-During his second year, he attended the University College of Wales in Aberystwyth, studying Welsh history and the Welsh language for one term.
-Charles became the first British heir apparent to earn a university degree, graduating in June 1970 from the University of Cambridge with a 2:2 Bachelor of Arts (BA) degree.
-Following standard practice, in August 1975, his Bachelor of Arts was promoted to a Master of Arts (MA Cantab) degree.
+Breaking royal tradition, Charles proceeded directly to university after completing his A‑levels rather than joining the British Armed Forces.
+In October 1967, he was admitted to the University of Cambridge to study archaeology and anthropology for the first part of the Tripos at Trinity College, Cambridge, later switching to history.
+During his second year he spent one term at the University College of Wales in Aberystwyth, studying Welsh history and Welsh language.
+Charles became the first British heir apparent to earn a university degree, graduating from Cambridge in June 1970 with a Bachelor of Arts (BA) degree with lower second-class honours (2:2).
+Following standard practice, his BA was promoted to a Master of Arts (MA Cantab) in August 1975.